GraphStreamingProject/ZeppelinExperiments/README.md

 Be ready to supply two on disk locations for data storage (datasets and GraphZeppelin's own data-structures).
 Ideally these two locations will be on seperate disks.

 ### Experiment Options
-We give two options for how to run our experiments: `limited` or `full`.
+We give two options for how to run our experiments:
+1. `limited` or `full`.
 The limited experiments run fewer iterations of some of our experiments and use more aggressive timeouts.
 The full experiments run all experiments used in our paper with the 24hr timeouts we used.
+2. To run the comparison experiments or not.
+GraphZeppelin's performance can be reproduced without running Aspen and Terrace which makes your life easier.
+Of course, the figures won't be complete without the comparisons.

-Limited experiments runtime: roughly 48 hours.
+Limited experiments runtime: roughly 48 hours w/ Aspen and Terrace, 18 hours without.
-Full experiments runtime: roughly 4-5 days.
+Full experiments runtime: roughly 4-5 days with Aspen and Terrace, 24-36 hours without.